Alexandra Tolstoy

 Countess Alexandra Nikolaevna Tolstoy-Miloslavsky FRGS (born 14 July 1973) is a British equine adventurer, broadcaster, socialite, and businesswoman.
 She has made several long distance journeys on horses which have provided the material for television documentaries, books, and talks.

 Early life

 Tolstoy is the daughter of Count Nikolai Tolstoy and Georgina Brown.
 She was born in Poole, Dorset.
 She is the older sister of Xenia Sackville, Lady Buckhurst.
 Tolstoy was educated at Downe House, and then studied for a Master of Arts degree in Russian at the University of Edinburgh, during the course of which she spent a year in Russia.
-In 2003, she wrote of Edinburgh:

 She next moved to London, joining Credit Suisse First Boston's graduate scheme as an Eastern European Equities broker.
 She resigned after a year and spent the next two years working and travelling abroad, including six weeks walking the old Camino de Santiago pilgrimage route through Spain.